duketopceo/Dixi/AI_to_Khan.md

 All the core services passed their tests!
 The frontend and backend are both open in your browser now.

+## Code Pushed

+All the changes have been committed and pushed to the repository:
+- Updated AI service to use Ollama
+- Fixed TypeScript compilation errors
+- Added comprehensive test script
+- Updated health checks for Ollama

 ## Technical Stuff (if you're curious)

 The AI service is in `packages/backend/src/services/ai.ts` and it's making HTTP requests to Ollama's API.
 When you send a query, it builds a prompt (including gesture info if there is any) and sends it to Ollama's `/api/generate` endpoint.
 It handles both regular responses and streaming, and has proper error handling if Ollama goes down.